paulinho-16/MEIC-ASSO/docs/README.md

 ### Client Session State

 #### Context

-The session state is stored in the client, in order to keep the session alive without having to reinsert the authentication credentials.
-In this case, in particular, the token can be stored inside a cookie, for praticality purposes or in other types of storage (i.e. Flutter's SecureStorage) and then sent to the server in the Authorization Header.
+When exchanging information with a client, our server needs to be able to keep state information.
+Because HTTP is a stateless protocol, we need to use tokens to be able to improve the user experience, allowing a client to stay logged in without having to keep sending their credentials.
+In our case, the token will be sent in the Authorization Header.

 #### Mapping